Río Frío (Bogotá savanna)

 The Río Frío ("Cold river") is a river on the Bogotá savanna and a right tributary of the Bogotá River.
+Its original name was Cisca river, probably a muysc cubun word.
 The river, in a basin of 6008.69 ha, originates on the Páramo de Guerrero in Zipaquirá at an altitude of 3700 m.
 It flows through the municipalities Tabio and Cajicá and into the Bogotá River in the south of Chía, at 2650 m above sea level.